 - Buy a big box of tissues!

 What are your experiences of starting school?
 Comment below, like and share via social media.
-Keep up to date with our latest news and blogs on Twitter @Parentkind.
-Visit our #BeSchoolReady page for more top tips and resources!
+Keep up to date with our latest news and blogs on Twitter and Facebook.

 Our blog is a place for a range of opinions and debate on parents and their role in their schools and their children’s education.
 Whilst we think this debate is really important, we don’t always agree with the views being expressed.

-Sign up here for our brand new parent ebulletin, and you'll receive regular updates from Parentkind about how you as a parent can support and have a say on your child’s education.
+Sign up here for our parent ebulletin, and you'll receive regular updates from Parentkind about how you as a parent can support and have a say on your child’s education.